brabster/dbt_bigquery_template/README.md

 Spend less time setting up and get to insights faster with this opinionated template for a standalone DBT-based project.

+**This repository is provided without warranty or commitment to maintain.
+I reserve the right to reject pull requests and issues raised at my discretion.** See [CONTRIBUTORS.md](CONTRIBUTORS.md) for further instructions.

 # Walkthrough Video

 [Walkthrough Video on YouTube](https://youtu.be/KQg6D0Mkyks?si=PY3dnfYNa9G-8E62)